Sebastiaan-Alvarez-Rodriguez/spark-arrow-experiments/README.md

 Experiments define how they give shape to this cycle by registering functions with the execution framework.
 The execution framework triggers these functions at the correct time in the cycle.

-We provided many default function implementations, to be able to perform automated experiments on our own.
+We provided many default function implementations, to be able to perform automated experiments.

-To use our experimentation framework, provided in the [`expermenter`](/experimenter/) directory, use:
+To use the experimentation framework, provided in the [`expermenter`](/experimenter/) directory, use:
 ```bash
 python3 experimenter/entrypoint.py -h
 ```

+For more information, see [`/experimenter/README.md`](/experimenter/README.md).